TASRobotics/RaidZero-Outreach-Swerve-Docs/source/Docs/Prerequisites/0-Hardware.rst

 Thus, teams with a tighter
 budget can consider using the `Thrifty Absolute Magnetic Encoder
 <https://www.thethriftybot.com/bearings/Thrifty-Absolute-Magnetic-Encoder-p421607500>`_.
-This encoder uses the same mount as normal CANCoders, but come at a much cheaper price.
+This encoder uses the same mount as normal CANCoders, but comes at a much cheaper price.

 .. list-table::